Okelm/okelm.github.io/content/blog/ramda/index.md

 const sumUpElements = sumUpRamda(elementList)
 const sum2 = sumUpElements('requested')
 ```
-This is really different, we can provide second argument, which creates function that takes the first of the initial function.
+This is really different, we can provide the second argument, which creates the function that takes the first from the initial function.
 ```js
 const sumUpTypeRequested = sumUpRamda(R.__, 'requested')
 const sum3 = sumUpTypeRequested(elementList)